 The launch of sites that do not meet the standards listed in this checklist will be delayed pending discussions regarding standards alignment with requestors.

-Components used that are not currently in the UI kit must follow the base design standards of the UI kit — spacing, fonts and typography, links, color palette, backgrounds, etc.
+Components designed that are not currently in the UI kit must follow the base design standards of the UI kit — spacing, fonts and typography, links, color palette, backgrounds, etc.

-Icons used in content should be ASU maroon when used as links.
+Icons used in content as links should be ASU maroon.

-Icons can be used in buttons and must follow the same button color standards as text buttons.
+Icons used in buttons follow the same button color standards as text buttons.

 Links, buttons and focus states